-Functional Green Roof Area shall be defined as area atop a roof surface on a building, open to the sky and air, which is surfaced with soil and living plant materials for the purpose of retaining rainwater and absorbing heat from sunlight.
-The depth of soil and planted material shall be at least two (2) inches to be considered Functional Green Roof Area.
+Functional Green Roof Area shall be defined as area atop a building, open to the sky and air, with soil and living plant materials for the purpose of retaining rainwater and absorbing heat from sunlight.
+The depth of soil and planted material shall be at least two (2) inches.